 Want to know more about fixed and variable loans in general?
 Try reading this.

-Home equity line of credit (HELOC) – Also referred to as second mortgages, HELOCs allow borrowers to borrow against their home.
+Home equity line of credit (HELOC) – Also referred to as second mortgages, HELOCs allow borrowers in Alberta to borrow against their home.
 Basically, a new loan is taken out on a home that already has a mortgage on it.
 HELOCs allow borrowers to borrow against the equity in their home to free up money to be used for other purposes.

 Mortgage Amortization Period